SeldonIO/seldon-core/docs/wrappers/python.md

-# Packaging a python model for Seldon Core
+# Packaging a python model for Seldon Core using s2i

-In this guide, we illustrate the steps needed to wrap your own python model in a docker image ready for deployment with Seldon Core using s2i.
+In this guide, we illustrate the steps needed to wrap your own python model in a docker image ready for deployment with Seldon Core using [source-to-image app s2i](https://github.com/openshift/source-to-image).

-You can use these wrappers with any model that offers a python API.
-Some examples are:
-* Scikit-learn
-* Keras
-* Tensorflow
-* XGBoost
-* StatsModels
+If you are not familar with s2i you can read [general instructions on using s2i](./s2i.md) and then follow the steps below.

 # Step 1 - Install s2i